Is the Mentor-Protégé Program Right for Your Government Business Strategy?

 Navigating the government contracting world can be difficult.
 To begin with, there are an overwhelming amount of rules and regulations to follow, billions of dollars spent utilizing many different procurement methods, and tough competition with large sums of money being allocated to established government contractors.

 In our experience consulting businesses that have just entered into the government contracting world, there’s one reoccurring question we often receive: “How does my company break into the industry?”

-GSA is one of a dozen or so civilian agencies who have a Mentor-Protégé program.
-Often times, the requirements of each program differ depending on the agency, so it’s important to consult each individual mentor-program webpage to determine how you can use their program to your organization’s advantage.
-You can also contact the agencies small business office to find out more about the program and who is the right point of contact.
+GSA is one of a dozen or so civilian agencies who have a Mentor-Protégé Program.
+Often the requirements of each program differ depending on the agency, so it’s important to consult each individual mentor-program webpage to determine how you can use their program to your organization’s advantage.
+You can also contact the agencies' small business office to find out more about the program and who is the right point of contact.

 How the Program Works

 Although each program is different, as mentioned above, there are some things to keep in mind:

 - The first step is to find a mentor – mentors choose protégés with whom they can share their knowledge and resources.